-Tracee's larger research agenda encompasses state and local political institutions, bureaucratic politics, public administration, social inequality, and policy diffusion.
-Her co-authored work on state variation in access to affordable contraception has been featured by The Washington Post, The Economist, The Gender Policy Report and PBS News Hour.
-She is passionate about using big data and data science tools to create research that can inform more equitable policy making and policy implementation, and she is passionate about teaching undergraduates, the next generation of researchers, to do the same.
+My larger research agenda encompasses state and local politics, bureaucratic politics, public administration, social inequality, and policy diffusion.
+My co-authored work on state variation in access to affordable contraception has been featured by The Washington Post, The Economist, The Gender Policy Report and PBS News Hour.
+I also work with several research teams to study policy diffusion and 1) understand how and why certain types of policies spread the way they do and 2) better use network analysis methods to study dynamics of policy diffusion.

-- NSF Graduate Research Fellowship, 2020 ($138,000)
+- National Science Foundation, Graduate Research Fellowship ($138,000)

-- Summer Quantitative Training Scholarship, University of Iowa, 2019 ($4,000)
+- University of Iowa, Quantitative Training Scholarship ($4,000)

-- University of Iowa Graduate College’s Recruitment Fellowship, 2018 ($30,000)
+- University of Iowa, Iowa Recruitment Fellowship ($30,000)